All Guides About Start Here

 Should I charge monthly or annual for a new micro SaaS?

-Offer both from day one, with annual priced at roughly 2 months free.
-Annual plans improve cash flow and reduce churn significantly.
-Push annual with a "Best value" label — many first-time buyers will choose it if you make the discount obvious.
+Offer both from day one.
+Price the yearly plan at roughly two months free.
+Yearly plans improve cash flow and cut your cancellation rate.
+Push the yearly plan with a clear "Best value" label — many first-time buyers will choose it if you make the discount obvious.